 The heads of the five divisions report to the Board of Management and have global responsibility for the results of their respective division.
 At the divisional level, steering functions are performed by the Dürr Management Board.
 This board consists of the Board of Management, the heads of the respective divisions and their controllers.
 At Group level, the Senior Executive Group and the broader Senior Management Group constitute the international management teams.

 Pursuant to Article 6 of Dürr AG’s Articles of Incorporation the Supervisory Board appoints the members of the Board of Management.
 The Supervisory Board determines the number of members of the Board of Management (at least two according to the Articles of Incorporation) and whether it has a chairman, appoints them and resolves whether deputy members or a deputy chairman are appointed.
 The Supervisory Board pays attention on diversity and aims in particular the adequate representation of women.
 The Supervisory Board has set the age limit for members of the Board of Management at 63; this may differ in exceptional and duly justified cases.
 The Supervisory Board issues rules of procedure for the Board of Management which includes a list of business matters requiring its approval and a division-of-responsibilities plan.
 The Supervisory Board Chairman decides whether the members of the Board of Management are to be present at Supervisory Board meetings.
 Finally, the Supervisory Board issues own rules of procedure.
 The skills profile created by the Supervisory Board on December 13, 2017, along with the objectives for its composition contained therein, are reviewed annually by the Supervisory Board and amended where necessary.
 The age limit on the Supervisory Board has been set at 70; this may differ in exceptional and duly justified cases.

-Since 2017 the Board of Management has consisted of three members.
+Since 2019 the Board of Management has consisted of four members.
 Responsibilities are allocated to these members based on the schedule of responsibilities.
 As a general rule, the Board of Management attends all Supervisory Board meetings; the Board of Management reports on the agenda items and proposed resolutions, and answers questions raised by individual Supervisory Board Members.